danielnemenyi/latoupiefolle/_notes/2021-08-15-educational-equipment-and-militant-interventions.md

 with the development of a real 'appareil d'Etat' across the whole national territory; post-Revolutionary projects: normalising and moralising 'quadrillage'; 'imposition d'un ration uniforme'.
-Uniformization ad rationalisation (thus the term 'normale' to designate the schools who will train the teachers).
+Uniformization and rationalisation (thus the term 'normale' to designate the schools who will train the teachers).
 This is referred to as 'la machine à former des citoyens français', but the different attempts to do this 1789-1833 failed, and the church regained power.
 The July